 It's true that lighting can make or break the atmosphere of a room.
 After all there's a big difference between cosy and dark.

-That's why it's important to work out your kitchens lighting plan long before the work begins.
+So it's important to work out your kitchen lighting plan long before the work begins.

 The kitchen provides plenty of opportunities to express your personality and style.

-There's lots to consider, you'll need functional lighting to see what your chopping and atmospheric lighting to wind down or impress guests.
+There's a lot to consider, you'll need functional lighting to see what your chopping and atmospheric lighting to wind down or impress guests.

 If you're updating your kitchen, here are some lighting options to give you a little food for thought.

 There are two main types of lighting that will make up your kitchen.